-The Head of Information Risk Management (IRM) has a functional reporting line to the Information Security Officer of the group (group).
+The Head of Information Risk Management (IRM) has a functional reporting line to the Information Security Officer of the group (group) and a functional reporting line to the Security Officers of the group (bank).

-7.6.6 Capital management
+6.6.6 Capital management

-7.6.6.1 Objectives
+6.6.6.1 Objectives

-The Capital Management department of ING Bank, the ultimate parent company of ING Belgium SA, is responsible for the sufficient capitalisation of ING bank entities at all times in order to manage the risk associated with ING's business activities.
-This involves the management, planning and allocation of capital within ING Bank.
+The Capital Management department of ING Belgium is responsible for the sufficient capitalisation of ING Belgium and its subsidiaries at all times in order to manage the risk associated with ING Belgium's business activities.
+This involves the management, planning and allocation of capital within ING Belgium.
+Capital Management monitors and plans capital adequacy on a consolidated and stand alone levels.
+ING Belgium takes an integrated approach to assessing the adequacy of its capital position in relation to its risk profile and its operating environment.